BernardoMagalhaes09/12minRecruitment/README.md

  <a href='#libraries'>Used Libraries</a>
  <a href="#using">Using</a> •
  <a href="#license">License</a> •
- <a href="#author">Author</a>
+ <a href="#author">Author</a> •
 </p>

 # Objective
-The objective of this app is to bring know to people in minutes.
-Just play and know will enter your ears.
+The purpose of this application is to bring knowledge to people in minutes.
+Just click and knowledge will be available in your ears.

 # Technologies
 <p>The technologies used in the application were:</p>